 Make sure you can keep in touch and swap phone numbers.
-Remembers and country codes will be needed e.g. (0)7 becomes (0044)7 for UK numbers.
+Remember that they may have an international phone and country codes will be needed e.g. (0)7 becomes (0044)7 for UK numbers.
 Most students use WhatsApp as messaging app.
 It is a free and effective way to keep in contact.
 We strongly recommend you download it on your phone and familiarise yourself with it.
 Please make sure your profile picture is suitable for student viewing.